The Higher Degrees of MPhil and PhD

 Transferring from Another Institution

-- Before recommending the acceptance of an applicant, both Faculties/the Accredited Institution and applicants must be made aware of the costs of the planned research and the financial support available.
-The Faculty/Accredited Institution must also satisfy itself that:
+- Before recommending the acceptance of an applicant, both Faculties/Accredited Institutions and students must be made aware of the costs of the planned research and the financial support available.
+The Faculty/Accredited Institution must also satisfy itself that the programme:

-- the applicant is capable of sustaining research at this level and completing within the required length of candidature;
+- is capable of sustaining research at this level and being completed within the required length of candidature;

-- the applicant can be supported by suitable supervisors and adequate facilities within an appropriate research environment as set out in paragraph 2 above, including any additional support strategies, specialist equipment or assistive technology required by disabled research students.
+- can be supported by suitable supervisor(s) and adequate facilities within an appropriate research environment as set out in paragraph 51 below, including any additional support strategies, specialist equipment or assistive technology required by disabled students.

-- Faculties are advised that admissions procedures for research students should be followed as set out in the University's Admissions Policy which can be accessed via Admissions Policy - Student and Academic Administration.
+- Faculties are advised that admissions procedures for postgraduate research students should be followed as set out in the 'Direct Admissions process' document which reflects the University's admissions policy.
+This document is available via the Admissions link from the Student and Academic Administration website.

 Formal Offer Letter

-- Applications from research students wishing to transfer to the University of Southampton with their supervisor from another institution are subject to the satisfactory provision of the following from the previous institution:
+- Applications from candidates wishing to transfer to the University of Southampton with their supervisor from another institution are subject to the satisfactory provision of the following from the previous institution:

-If appropriate, Faculties may wish to re-assess the research student's English language proficiency in order to ensure the University's English language requirements are being met.
+If appropriate, Faculties may re-asses the candidate's English language proficiency in order to ensure the University's English language requirements are being met.

-- an official release together with details of the duration of the research student's previous research study;
+- an official release together with details of the duration of the candidate's previous research study;

 - a brief progress report approved by an appropriate officer or committee at the previous institution;

-- information as to whether the research student has upgraded from MPhil to PhD or that PhD registration has been confirmed in a formal progression stage; and
+- confirmation as to whether the candidate has upgraded from MPhil to PhD or not; and

 - details of that process if it has taken place.

-- Applications relating to research students wishing to transfer to the University of Southampton independently of their previous supervisor and institution are subject to the satisfactory provision of the information described above, but also:
+- Applications relating to candidates wishing to transfer to the University of Southampton independently of their previous supervisor and institution are subject to the satisfactory provision of the information described above, but also: